Best Beginner Rod-and-Reel Combos

 Matching the Combo to Your Water

-Think honestly about where you’ll fish most.
+Think honestly about where youโll fish most.
 Pond and small-lake bass and bluegill?
 A medium-power 2500 spinning combo covers it.
+If you are unsure how to gear up for a particular target, our tackle-by-species tool points you in the right direction.
 Rivers for trout?
 Lighter and shorter.
 Big reservoirs or the coast?
 Heavier and longer with saltwater-rated components.
-Buying for the fishing you’ll actually do beats buying for the fishing you imagine.
+Buying for the fishing youโll actually do beats buying for the fishing you imagine.

 Conclusion